UltimateModuleCreator/umc/README.md

 This application is intended for developers.
 It should not be used in production.
 Also, the modules you create with it should be tested before moved to production.

+<strong>You like the work the developer has done and it saved you a lot o time and money, consider <a href="https://www.paypal.me/MariusStrajeru/10">donating</a>.
+Any amount is welcomed.
+Just change 10 from the previous URL.</strong>

 ## Compatibility
 The modules you create with this application should be compatible with Magento 2.1.* and 2.2.* versions.
 They might work with 2.3.*, but 2.3 is not officially supported yet.